rosshemsley/gander/README.md

 # 🙎‍♂️ gander
-_Let's try playing with GANs - a WGAN-gp with a focus on simplicity_
+_Let's play with GANs - a WGAN-gp with a focus on simplicity_

 This package contains a toy implementation of WGAN-gp applied to the CelebA dataset using pytorch-lightning.
 We also implement the resolution doubling algorithm proposed by Karras et al. in their _Progressive Growing of Gans_ paper.

-This implementation is just a toy, feel free to use it for inspiration.

 ![visualization of training the network](example/training.gif)